lbormann/darts-hub/README.md

 1) Create a new folder called "autodarts-desktop" in your home directory.
 2) Download the appropiate zip-file.
 You can find it in the release section.
 3) Extract the zip-file to the new folder "autodarts-desktop".
-4) Execute the following commands in a terminal, line by line (ONLY for Linux and MacOS):
+4) Linux and MacOS: Execute the following commands in a terminal

     ```bash
     chmod +x ~/autodarts-desktop/autodarts-desktop